Our Regular Groups

 How it works is that you’ll do the reading at home, from your own copy of the book (available from the bookshop with a 10% discount).
 We’ll provide a big pot of coffee and a plate of delicious biscuits from the Deli next door.
 You then gather round each Wednesday morning and discuss the chapter.
 The group opens up to new members each time a new book is started (approximately once a year or so, depending on the length of the book!)
 Previous books include Middlemarch, The Power and the Glory and The Plague.

-If you think you’d like to try this group, let us know by email please, and we will make sure someone contacts you in good time for joining at the next opening.
+This group is currently at full capacity, but let us know by email if you would like to be added to the waiting list and we will make sure someone contacts you in good time for joining at the next opportunity.

 £5 to include coffee and biscuits.

 * Please note – there will be no Storytime on Friday 6th April *

 Poetry breakfast is a friendly, informal gathering where we read our favourite (published*) poems on a given theme in the first section, followed by a breakfast of coffee or tea, croissants or toast, followed by another session of reading.
 You are very welcome to bring poetry to read aloud, or if you prefer, just sit back and relax and we will read to you!
 The themes are always wide-ranging, and open to interpretation, and you’ll be amazed at the variety of poems we share.
 By the way, we don’t analyse, we just enjoy!

 The cost of this event, to include breakfast, is £7 and it is held on the second Thursday of every month at Tea on the Square, Much Wenlock, from 9 – 10 o’clock.
 The cafe opens at 8.45 for your first cup of coffee and a prompt start!

 Our theme for Poetry Breakfast on September 13th is “Man’s Best Friend” ~ is it dogs?
 Sheds?
 Or something else entirely?
 Come and find out!